Print

 Description

-The combination might sound weird, but it is just awesome – delicious cookie bars with bacon, pretzels, chocolate, caramel, and dark beer :)
+The combination might sound weird, but it is just awesome – delicious cookie bars with bacon, pretzels, chocolate, caramel, and dark beer.
+It’s a lot but good!

 Ingredients